wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

-# Typed Continuations as the Basis for Stack Switching Proposal
+# Typed Continuations as the Basis for Stack Switching

 This explainer document introduces the typed continuations as the basis for stack switching, which adds a general mechanism for